Comic-Con International 2015 Souvenir Book Call for Submissions

 Due to the high volume of submissions each year and to be fair to those who submitted early, nothing will be accepted after 11:59 PM on that date.

 Please read these guidelines CAREFULLY before submitting art and articles.
 Some changes have been made from previous years.
-PLEASE NOTE: YOUR SUBMISSION MUST INCLUDE THE FORM ON PAGE 1 OF THIS PDF.
+PLEASE NOTE: YOUR SUBMISSION MUST INCLUDE THE FORM ON PAGE 1 OF OUR SUBMISSIONS PDF.
 Please download and fill it out and email it WITH your art or article submission.
 (It’s a modifiable PDF; you can type right on it.)
+IMPORTANT: To properly fill out the PDF, open it in Adobe Acrobat, fill it out there, and save it from there.
+To get Adobe Acrobat, please click here.

 Articles must relate to the above-mentioned anniversaries and should be in the 1,000–1,500 word range.
 All articles should be of a historical, nonfiction nature.
 We cannot accept fictional stories about the characters being celebrated or other topics.
 Please email your submissions to email@example.com in Word format (.doc or .docx formats).
 Include a short (50 words or less) bio at the end of the article.
 Do not include any email, Twitter, or website addresses in the bio.